playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 1. `_context` is creating a default of `{$implicit: null, ngIf: null}`
   - The object shape is defined by the `NgIfContext` class below
   - This is to be able to pass as a context to the template.
 While this is not required to understand how Angular implemented this directive in basic terms, it was left in to avoid editing code elsewhere
-2. We're then defining a variable to keep track of the template reference and the view reference (ADDLINK: [what `createEmbeddedView` returns]()) for usage later
+2. We're then defining a variable to keep track of the template reference and the view reference ([what `createEmbeddedView` returns](https://angular.io/api/core/EmbeddedViewRef)) for usage later
 3. The constructor is then assigning the template reference to the variable, and getting a reference to the view container
 4. We're then defining an input with the same name as a setter, as we did with our implementation
    - This setter is also calling an update function, just as were with our implementaiton